Lions HC Dan Campbell not ruling out coaching shakeup, but still trusts Aaron Glenn

-On Sunday, Detroit’s 45 points of their own—their highest offensive output since Thanksgiving in 2015—wasn’t enough to take down the Seattle Seahawks, who didn’t punt or turn the ball over (on offense) on the way to putting up 555 yards and 48 points.
+On Sunday, Detroit’s 45 points on offense—their highest offensive output since Thanksgiving in 2015—wasn’t enough to take down the Seattle Seahawks, who didn’t punt or turn the ball over (on offense) on the way to putting up 555 yards and 48 points.

 After the game, coach Dan Campbell said he was going to do an exhaustive search for an answer to his defense’s woes thus far.